mndillon/toki-pona-nanpa-linja-n/README.md

     - Say "2001" followed by "0": "tun tasa wan non"
     - Say "2001.0": "tun tasa wan pokala non"
     - Say "243-555-0169": "tupoton pasa lululun pasan nowajunen"
-    - Screen readers for visually impaired users can communicate larger numbers with less cognitive load
+    - Screen readers for visually impaired users can communicate longer digit sequences with less cognitive load
-    - Automated text-to-speech systems can communicate larger numbers with less cognitive load
+    - Automated text-to-speech systems can communicate longer digit sequences with less cognitive load
   - The speaker wants to communicate **"1 2 3 4 5"**:
     - for counting,
       - might say: **"wan tun ton pon lun"**
     - for value 12,345,
       - might say: **"watun tasa topolun"**
+      - saying "tasa" adds the assumption that the strings of digits represent numbers
     - for sequence of numbers, like an id,
       - might say: **"watutopolun"**
     - for 1-2-3-4-5 digit emphasis,